Classification of swords: Single-edge and curved swords

-These are single-cutting edged, usually thick or curved construction bladed swords, typically designed for slashing, chopping, severing limbs, tripping or broad sweeping techniques; but were often very poorly designed for stabbing.
-Swordsmen were trained to use the dulled side for defensive and blocking techniques.
+These are single-cutting edged, usually thick or curved construction bladed swords, typically designed for stonger slashing, chopping, severing limbs, tripping or broad sweeping techniques; but were often very poorly designed for stabbing.
+Swordsmen were trained to use the bladed side in circumventing an opponent's protected flank (known as "curve into the guard"), and the dulled side for defensive and blocking techniques.
+The curve automatically makes a swing draw an arc making it much easier to slash.

 Backsword

 The backsword was a single-edged, straight-bladed sword, typically for military use.
 This type of sword had a thickened back to the blade (opposite the cutting edge), which gave the blade strength.
 The backsword blade was cheaper to manufacture than a two-edged blade.
 This type of sword was first developed in Europe in the 15th century and reflected the emergence of asymmetric guards, which made a two-edged blade somewhat redundant.
 The backsword reached its greatest use in the 17th and 18th century when many cavalry swords, such as the British 1796 Heavy Cavalry Sword, were of this form.